actor-framework/actor-framework.github.io/_posts/2019-04-24-spotlight-lumicks.md

 __CAF Team__: You are working with very small scales but very high resolutions.
-We can imagine it takes quite a lot of data processing in real-time in order to visualize the experiments and allow scientists to manipulate individual proteins or cells while studying their behaviour.
+We can imagine it takes quite a lot of data processing in real-time in order to visualize the experiments and allow scientists to manipulate individual proteins or cells while studying their behavior.
 What are the biggest software engineering challenges that you faced during initial product development?

 __Lumicks Team__: Perhaps surprisingly, data volume is not our biggest